 - Encourages staff to regularly collaborate with colleagues, either in school or via our forum; and

 - Provides support throughout from EBE’s team of experts.

 WHAT OTHER BENEFITS ARE THERE TO ONLINE TRAINING?

 We acknowledge that in-person training sessions do still have a role to play, however, they have their limitations: the costs involved with travel and accommodation and the availability of staff to attend are just two of these.
 We designed the online course to mitigate against some of these potential problems with in-person training:

-- Our Essentials support package, which includes access for ALL staff to the online course, costs just £350 (exc.
-VAT) for the year – with no travel and no cover costs
+- Our Essentials support package, which includes access for ALL staff to the online course, costs just £450 (exc.
+VAT) for the year – with no travel and no cover costs;

-- All content remains available, even once the course is complete, so staff can revisit when required
+- All content remains available, even once the course is complete, so staff can revisit when required; and

-You can find out more about our ongoing CEM support packages and the tools and resources they include by clicking here.
+You can find out more about our ongoing CEM support package and the tools and resources it includes by clicking here.